 The Battambang train runs once a week, with the trip taking anywhere from 18 to 24 hours, departing from Phnom Penh on Saturday and returning the following day.
 Fares are nominal and you can choose to sit on the roof of the train car.

 Local buses and Minibuses

-With the recent improvements to the Cambodian road networks, the bus systems have followed suite and are worth considering.
+With the recent improvements to the Cambodian road networks, the bus systems have followed suit and are worth considering.
 A number of private bus companies run to and from Phnom Penh and Siem Reap, serving destinations across the country, with the hubs at Phnom Penh, Siem Reap and Sihanoukville.

 Shared taxi for long distance travel is another cost-effect option if you have a small group of 3 or 4 people.
 Keep in mind that a taxi charter is generally priced at 6 passengers, you will have to pay six passengers’ worth of fare to secure the taxi for yourself.

 Renting a car to drive yourself is far less common.